Aman-Git12/git-intro/README.md

 # git-intro
-It is my first Git repository
+It is my first Git Repository
+Author - Aman Puskar